Ophelle/PDL/README.md

 When the application is running, you can tap "1" to generate one form, "2" to generate alls available forms or "q" to quit the application.

-If you tap "1", just tap the path file of a PCM file.
+If you tap "1", just tap the path of a PCM file.
 For developpers, you can also after tap "1", tap "d" to generate a form from a default PCM defined by a properties file, in the properties folder of the Maven project.